 How do Shareholders Govern?

 A shareholder of a company can be an individual, company, or institution that owns at least one share of a company and therefore has a financial interest in its profitability.
-Generally, shareholders own a company but have very little to do with day-to-day management.
+Generally, they own a company but have very little to do with day-to-day management.

 The money that is invested in a company by shareholders can be withdrawn for a profit.
 It can even be invested in other organizations, some of which could be in competition with the other.
 Therefore, the shareholder is an owner of the company, but not necessarily with the company’s interests first.